babupallam/CLIP-FH/my_logs/implementation_pipeline_a_baseline.md

    1. **Spawn** a process (or direct function call) to run `run_eval_clip.py --config <config_file>`.
 3. **End**: Once all configs are processed, you have results for each baseline experiment.

-**Effect**: This script is basically a “batch-run manager” that organizes multiple evaluation runs.
+**Effect**: This script is basically a batch-run manager that organizes multiple evaluation runs.

 ---